shawnkoh/STRESS/README.md

 Instead, I took the technical debt of having all my Systems iterate every entity - O(N) - to filter out those that had components required by the System.

-I did this to save time, and that there are very little entities in the context of Peggle.
+I did this to save time, and that there are very little entities in the context of Stress.

 Had I have the time to implement the Archetype, I would have done it based on the following design (which excludes their Chunks)